thacherT1D/webdevstuff/Agile_Project_Management/Q2_Project.desc.md

 - Use a front-end framework like Bootstrap, Foundation, or Materialize.
 - Respond to form input and/or user events.
 - Store and retrieve a many-to-many relationship using a database-driven, RESTful HTTP server.
-- Connect to at least one external web API via server-side HTTP request.
+- Connect to at least one external web API via server-side HTTP requests.
 - Be deployed to a production environment.

 ### Bonuses